Cryptek/big-brother/README.md

-# Big Brother - Generic Application Monitoring and Management Tool
+# Big Brother

-Big Brother is a Go-based tool for monitoring and managing (start/stop) applications across different environments.
-It reads configuration from a YAML file, validates dependencies, and provides commands to start, stop, and check the status of services and processes.
+Big Brother is a Go-based tool for monitoring and managing (start/stop) applications across different environments from cli.
+It reads configuration from a YAML file, validates dependencies, and provides commands to start, stop, and check the status of services and processes in correct order.

 ## Features